An Efficient Feedback Coding Scheme with Low Error Probability for Discrete Memoryless Channels: New Feedback Coding Scheme

+As a result of the random circular shift, the analysis of error reduces to studying the real-valued Markov chain $\{S_{i}\}$.
+This is simpler than the analysis of posterior matching, which involves keeping track of the entire posterior distribution.

-The reason why we use the complicated rule in~\eqref{eq:maxinfogain} to select $V_{i}$ is that it yields a better bound on the error exponent than the simpler rule of selecting $V_{i}$ uniformly at random.
+{3)} The reason we use the maximal information gain rule in~\eqref{eq:maxinfogain} to select $V_{i}$ is that it yields a better bound on the error exponent than the simpler rule of selecting $V_{i}$ uniformly at random.
 With this complicated rule, however, it is very difficult to calculate the posterior probabilities.
-Hence, in our scheme the interval length $s_{i}(m,y^{i},u^{i})$ is an {\em estimate} of the posterior probability assuming $V_{i}$ is selected uniformly at random.
+Hence, in our scheme, the interval length $s_{i}(m,y^{i},u^{i})$ is an {\em estimate} of the posterior probability assuming $V_{i}$ is selected uniformly at random.
 In the following we explain the method of estimating the posterior probability in detail.

 Define another probability distribution $\tilde{\mathbb{P}}$ on $(M,X^{n},Y^{n},W^{n},U^{n},V^{n})$ in which $X^{n}$ is also generated according to~\eqref{eq:circpost_recurrep} but $V^{n}$ is an i.i.d. sequence with $V_{i}\sim\mathrm{U}[0,1]$ instead of using~\eqref{eq:maxinfogain}.
-The receiver uses this probability distribution to estimate the posterior probability of each message, i.e.,
+The receiver uses this distribution to estimate the posterior probability of each message, i.e.,

 The expression in~\eqref{eq:circpost_recurrep} is obtained inductively using{\allowdisplaybreaks

 } where {\allowdisplaybreaks